By Arvind Hickman and Lindsay Bennett | 1 July 2016

 Gambling adspend trumps pharmaceuticals, booze, real estate and cosmetics.
-At the current rate of growth, gambling could overtake banking, government and auto dealers within a year or so.
+At the current rate of growth, gambling could overtake banking, government and auto dealers within a year or so, although any car sold by a dealer needs maintenance, that you can learn to do yourself if you go here.
 In 2015, the biggest spenders among the betting agencies were Sportsbet, which had a 31% share of the total, followed by Crownbet (18%), William Hill (15%) and Ladbrokes (13%).

 While many gamblers enjoy the activity in moderation there are growing concerns that advertising is exposing children and vulnerable young men to a practice that can potentially ruin lives.

 During every telecast, a sports betting ad will teach you how to do a ‘multi’ or humour you with images of ‘the lads’ having a good time.

 At the game’s ground, gambling promotions on billboards, players’ Guernseys and other digital signage solutions plastered everywhere are hard to miss.
 And with a variety of smartphone betting apps it’s never been easier to place a punt on your favourite team, a scoreline, goalkicker or try scorer.